It’s common on social media to see a gorgeous image from the past with people sighing over it saying how much happier life was back then.

 2) The assumptions made about the world of the photo and the people in it.

 But what can you really say about the person in the photo?
 Was she happy?
 Possibly.
 It may be that she had a pretty good life overall.
-(No one is happy 100% of the time, but maybe she was generally contented and fulfilled with her life.)
+(No one is happy 100% of the time, but maybe she was generally contented and fulfilled in her life.)
 It’s also possible that she struggled with a great deal of misery.
 We really can’t say.
 The fact that she’s smiling in the meadow doesn’t tell us anything about her life outside the photo shoot.

 In any case, it’s important to keep separating the feelings that the photo evokes from what it actually shows us.